 The refined operational and technical characteristics of ATS stations indicate the similarity of ground and on-board equipment.
 This allows accept the reference criterion for the protection of ground equipment, as defined in Recommendation ITU-R M.1459 for on-board receiver.

 According to the RR No. 5.342 the ATS service area is restricted by the national territory only.
 This allows to consider the impact of MFCN BSs to the ATS station on the side and back lobes of the ATS station antenna as the main scenario.
-Consequently, there is an opportunity to weaken the requirements for the maximum accepted level of interference field strength at the antenna input of the ATS station.
-The more detailed analysis of the antenna characteristics of radars in specific locations according to the MIFR data is needed in order to determine the real limitations on the deployment of MFCN in the border area.
+Consequently, there is an opportunity to relax the requirements for the maximum permissible interference field strength level at the antenna input of the ATS station.

-The assumptions mentioned above requires carrying out more accurate calculations of the aggregate interference from the MFCN BSs.
 Due to random nature of the MFCN interference and due to the rotation of the antenna of the ATS station the measurements conducting at the locations of ATS stations could be complicated or even impossible.
 In order to reduce the uncertainty in results it was proposed to transfer the calculations and measurements places from ATS positions to the test points at the borderline.

 Based on a practical interference case between POL-UKR for UMTS-BWA the methodology for aggregated interference calculation/ measurements was presented.